dataishuman/dataishuman.github.io/README.md

 ## How it is built

-With the HTML5 [Spectral theme](https://html5up.net/spectral) and forking from [arkadianriver](https://github.com/arkadianriver/arkadianriver.com), to whom goes all of the gratitude for making this template available and writing very useful documentation on how to customise it, part of which is reported here.
+With the HTML5 [Spectral theme](https://html5up.net/spectral) by [@ajlkn](https://twitter.com/ajlkn) and forking from [arkadianriver](https://github.com/arkadianriver/arkadianriver.com), to whom goes all of the gratitude for making this template available and writing very useful documentation on how to customise it, part of which is reported here.

 All the visualisations are built in [D3](https://d3js.org).